Mchl-krpch/SSE/README.md

 This repository contains a program for drawing the Mandelbrot set and Combining two pictures into one.

-The learning goal, however, was to study the functions sse, avx.</br>
+The learning goal, however, was to study the functions sse, avx.
 In the code files you can [find](mandelbrotSet/src/benchmark.cpp) a comparison of these functions.